XWH-A/IMAGEdit/README.md

 ## 🙏 Acknowledgement
-We thank the contributors of [IDM-VTON](https://github.com/yisol/IDM-VTON), [MagicClothing](https://github.com/ShineChen1024/MagicClothing), [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), [ControlNet](https://github.com/lllyasviel/ControlNet), [T2I-Adapter](https://github.com/TencentARC/T2I-Adapter), and [AnimateDiff](https://github.com/guoyww/AnimateDiff) for their open research and inspiration.
+We thank the contributors of [WAN](https://github.com/Wan-Video/Wan2.1), [VACE](https://github.com/ali-vilab/VACE), for their open research and inspiration.

 The IMAGEdit code is released for **academic use**.
-All released checkpoints are restricted to research purposes.
 Users must comply with local laws and take responsibility for their own generations.
 The authors disclaim liability for misuse.

 ---